Thyme, common, Thymus vulgaris L. hero image

 Magical effects of this fragrant plant

-Magically, thyme is also often used in sympathetic medicine.
-In addition, we can employ her repelling and purifying properties, which have a broad spectrum of application.
-If you need protection in general or specifically against material misfortune, reach out to this plant.
-She can also assist you while divining.
-And these are only a few applications!
+Magically, thyme is often used in sympathetic medicine.
+In addition, we can employ its repellent and purifying properties which have a wide application range.
+If you need protection in general or more specifically against material misfortune, reach out to this plant.
+It can also assist you while divining.

 Botanical description Common thyme, Thymus vulgaris L.

 Thyme has a dense root ball consisting of thin roots.
-The lower part of the central branch is woody and looks like a small trunk from which the stems grow, partly laterally, with small upright branches, which is why the plant runs somewhat.
-Every year the old stems become woody and will have new upward twigs growing out from them.
-The stems are strongly branched and have decussate, lanceolate green leaves, at most 1.5 cm long with a deep midrib.
-The leaves are aromatic, slightly leathery and revolute at the edges.
-They are the parts of the plant which are often used for cooking.
+The lower part of the central branch is lignified and looks like a small trunk from which the stems grow, partly laterally, with small ascending branches, which is why the plant runs somewhat.
+Every year the old stems lignify and will have new upward branches growing out of them.

-The tiny flowers are numerous and grow in racemes from the leaf axils of the upper leaves.
-The flowers themselves are white, pink or lilac tubular florets with a three-lobed upper lip and a two-lobed lower lip and 4 stamens.
-Like many other types of thyme, they produce a lot of nectar which is why bees love it.
-The schizocarp that comes after flowering is quadrilocular and produces 4 brown, oval seeds.
+The tiny flowers are abundantly present and grow in racemes from the leaf axils of the upper leaves.
+The flowers themselves are white, pink, or lilac tubular florets with a three-lobed upper lip and two-lobed lower lip and four stamens.
+Like many other types of thyme, they produce a lot of nectar, which is why bees love them.
+The schizocarp that comes after flowering is quadrilocular and produces four brown, oval seeds.

 Interesting facts

-For magical use, real thyme and wild thyme can be used interchangeably.
-Medicinally, common thyme is stronger than wild thyme, but Spanish thyme (Thymus zygis) is equally useful medicinally.
+For magical uses, common thyme and wild thyme can be used interchangeably.
+Medicinally, common thyme is stronger than wild thyme, but Spanish thyme (Thymus zygis) is just as useful from a medicinal perspective.

-Traditionally, thyme was considered a holy plant, she was often used in temples of goddesses in particular, either in the form of an incense offering or in the form of a wreath to be left behind.
+Traditionally, thyme was considered a sacred plant and was often offered in temples of goddesses particularly, either in the form of an incense offering or in the form of a wreath.

 It's not allowed to copy content of this website